 Incidentally, you will probably find that the Screw Driver™

 has more output volume than you need, but it's there in case you

 love to push your amp!

-Features 9v battery clip (no battery included), DC adapter jack, blue LED on/off indicator, and of course true bypass switching.
+Features 9v battery clip (no battery included), DC adapter jack, blue LED on/off indicator, and of course features

 A synthesis of clean